Characterizing current noise of commercial constant-current sources by using of an optically-pumped rubidium atomic magnetometer: MEASUREMENT RESULTS AND DISCUSSION

 In our experiment, the magnetic field of the atomic manetometer is generated by the CCSs, so the current noise of CCSs can be reflected from magnetic field noise power spectrum density.
 The sensitivity and current noise of different commercial CCSs are shown in Table 1.
 The current noise is obtained by dividing the sensitivity by the coil constant.
-The sensitivity of FID magnetometer is 17.0 pT/Hz$^{1/2}$ at 1 $ \sim $ 100 Hz.
+The sensitivity of FID magnetometer is 17.0 pT/Hz$^{1/2}$ for 1 $ \sim $ 100 Hz.
 Dividing this value by the coil constant, the current noise is 133.905 $\pm$ 0.080 nA/Hz$^{1/2}$ when the CCS B2961A outputs a current of 100 mA.
 The sensitivity is 4.6 pT/Hz$^{1/2}$ at 1 $\sim$ 25 Hz, and the current noise is 36.233 $\pm$ 0.022 nT/mA when the CCS B2961A outputs a current of 100 mA.
 It can also be clearly seen from the figure that different commercial CCSs have different current noise levels.
-The KeySight Model B2961A has the lowest current noise level.
+The KeySight Model B2961A has the lowest current noise level among the six tested CCSs.
 ThorLabs Model LDC205C and SRS Model LDC501 have similar current noise levels.
 SRS Model CS580 and Home-made CCS have higher current noise levels.
-The GWInstek Model 2303S has the highest current noise level.
-CCSs have lower current noise levels at 1 $\sim$ 25 Hz.
+The GWInstek Model 2303S has the highest current noise level among the six tested CCSs.
+CCSs have lower current noise levels for 1 $\sim$ 25 Hz.
 The current noise level can clearly reflect the output current fluctuation of CCSs.